(*Disclaimer: Joe Rogan sometimes has some divisive opinions, and his views do not represent those here at PodcastHowTo.com.)

-Rogan acknowledges that Paul Stamets has been one of the most requested guests from the internet.
+Rogan acknowledges that Paul Stamets has been one of the most requested guests on the internet.
 Paul gives amazing history about mushrooms!
-Mushrooms make fire portable, enabled flint firing gunpowder, and even can be used to create clothing!
+Mushrooms make fire portable, enable flint firing gunpowder, and even can be used to create clothing!

 This is one of the best episodes that I can share with you.
 This episode is great, not just because it comes up with excellent conversations between Joe and Dan.
-I consider it as the best episode because of the wisdom and knowledge being shared by Dan to the listeners.
+I consider it the best episode because of the wisdom and knowledge being shared by Dan with the listeners.

 The two discuss entrepreneurial success.
 The reasons why you need to follow your passion have also been discussed.
 Most of you will get a lot from this episode because of its enlightening and entertaining ride.

 Kevin Hart is one of the most successful and popular comedians in every corner of the world.
 During his stand-up gigs, he usually sells out football stadiums.